AlfredMoore/ros-docker-dev/README.md

 You could also check the latest [main branch README.md](https://github.com/AlfredMoore/ros-docker-dev/blob/main/README.md)

 ## Panda Noetic
-To Create Image, Run Container or Open another section in Container, please use
+To Create Image, Run Container or Open another section in Container, please `cd` to the `ros-docker-dev` directory then run the scripts.
 ```bash
 ./enterpoint.sh
 ```